warunkash/Development_FullStackTestVarun/README.md

 Your resulting Django application should be placed in `assignment1/django/`.
 Make sure you pick a solution which is easily maintainable.
 If special software is needed to run the code make sure this is documented.

-## Assignment 2: Add a Front-End to your Node application
+## Assignment 2: Add a Front-End to your Django application

 Now you have written a simple API in Django you are going to add an index page to the it.
 The index page should be a SPA (Single Page Application).
 It's recommended to use frameworks like React or Angular for this purpose.